 A sailing superyacht is a very different breed of vessel to a motor yacht as it is required to function under both power and sail and, in many conditions, perform in racing conditions while still providing a comfortable and luxurious home for guests.
-There may be fewer sailing yachts than motor yachts afloat, whether for sale or charter, but their appeal is undeniable and for those who want to experience the sheer exhilaration and natural power of sailing there is no alternative.
-If you are thinking about buying or chartering either a modern sailing yacht or a fine-lined classic, there are ample opportunities whether you are looking for the fun and excitement that comes with racing in a superyacht regatta, or you simply want to capture the real romance and thrill of life under sail.
+There may be fewer sailing yachts than motor yachts afloat, but their appeal is undeniable and for those who want to experience the sheer exhilaration of sailing there is no alternative.
+If you are thinking about purchasing a modern sailing yacht or chartering a classic, there are ample opportunities whether you are looking for the fun and excitement that comes with racing in a superyacht regatta, or you simply want to capture the real romance and thrill of life under sail.

 And then there are the fast performance sailing yachts which, with their cutting-edge technology and impressive build and design expertise, are increasingly efficient and fast.
 The 34.2m SPIIP has had a superb regatta career thanks to outstanding engineering and craftsmanship.
 She also has a simplistic yet functional interior with a full-beam master suite.
-Superyachts such as SPIIP are a sure draw for the competitive owner looking to push their yacht to the limit and even race in superyacht sailing regattas.
+Superyachts such as SPIIP, or the multi-award winning 37.3m Bermudan sloop GHOST, are a sure draw for the competitive owner looking to push their yacht to the limit and even race in superyacht sailing regattas.

 For those sitting on the edge and deciding between a motor or sailing yacht then a catamaran offers a great mix of sail and motor.
 Thanks to their low draft they are particularly ideal for accessing shallow-water areas and are well equipped for luxury and comfort.
 Take the multi-award-winning 44.2m catamaran HEMISPHERE, or example.
 As the world’s largest sailing catamaran, HEMISPHERE is a great transition boat if you are new to sailing as her stable platform and vast beam means she offers the sort of motion and on board comfort to which ‘motorboaters’ are more accustomed, while still delivering an impressive turn of speed under sail.